DJ620/BingeTrack/README.md

 ## Contribution Guidelines

-Contributions to TV Tracker are welcome!
+Contributions to BingeTrack are welcome!
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.